Category

 Theme

-In the 2024 Japan Brand Survey, Japan was selected as the "most desired country to revisit" worldwide.
+2024 Japan Brand Survey Japan was selected as the "most desired country to revisit" worldwide.

-Visitors from East Asia and ASEAN countries and regions, in particular, have already entered the "repeat" stage of their Japan travel experience.
+Visitors from East Asia and ASEAN countries/regions, in particular, have already entered the "repeat" stage of their Japan travel experience.

-This suggests that the traditional style of Japan tourism, once considered "standard," and approaches to pre-trip information gathering are also evolving.
+This suggests that the traditional style of Japan tourism, once considered "standard," and the way travelers gather information beforehand are also changing.

-This time, we delve into the changes in the customer journey and mindset of visitors to Japan before and after the pandemic.
+This time, we delve into how the customer journey and mindset of inbound travelers to Japan have changed before and after the pandemic.

-We categorized visitors from East Asian countries/regions with Japan travel experience as follows:
+We categorized East Asian visitors with Japan travel experience as follows:

 • Beginners with 1-3 Japan visits (hereafter abbreviated as "Beginners")